 CCSS Grade-Level Standards DLM Essential Elements Conventions of Standard English L.5.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
 Explain the function of conjunctions, prepositions, and interjections in general and their function in particular sentences. b.
 Form and use the perfect (e.g., I had walked; I have walked; I will have walked) verb tenses. c.
 Use verb tense to convey various times, sequences, states, and conditions. d.
 Recognize and correct inappropriate shifts in verb tense. e.
 Use correlative conjunctions (e.g., either/or, neither/nor).
 L.5.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
 Use punctuation to separate items in a series. b.
+Use a comma to separate an introductory element from the rest of the sentence. c.
 Use a comma to set off the words yes and no (e.g., Yes, thank you), to set off a tag question from the rest of the sentence (e.g., It's true, isn't it?), and to indicate direct address (e.g., Is that you, Steve?). d.
 Use underlining, quotation marks, or italics to indicate titles of works. e.
 Spell grade-appropriate words correctly, consulting references as needed.
 ELA.EE.L.5.1 Demonstrate standard English grammar and usage when communicating. a.
 Not applicable b.
 Form and use the past tense of frequently occurring irregular verbs (e.g., went, sat, ate, told). c.
 Not applicable d.
 Not applicable e.
 Use frequently occurring conjunctions: and, but, or, for, because.
 ELA.EE.L.5.2 Demonstrate understanding of conventions of standard English. a.
 Not applicable b.
 Not applicable c.
 Not applicable d.
+Not applicable d.
 Not applicable e.
-Use frequently occurring conjunctions: and, but, or, for, because.
+Spell untaught word phonetically, drawing on letter-sound relationships and common spelling patterns.